selfcustody/krux/docs/parts.en.md

 ### Embed Fire
 <img src="../img/maixpy_embed_fire/logo-303.png" align="right" style="width: 18%;">

-Supported by Krux since November 2025, this touchscreen device features a 2.4" display and a metal backplate.
+Supported by Krux since November 2025, this touchscreen device features a 2.4" display, a metal backplate and also cables for connecting to a [thermal printer](#optional-ttl-serial-thermal-printer).
 It is available through the following distributors:

 - [AliExpress](https://www.aliexpress.com/w/wholesale-k210-AI-python.html)